strangelights/ScriptChecker/README.md

 # ScriptChecker
-### [ScriptChecker](https://scriptchecker.herokuapp.com/) is a utility that exposes any MailChimp-specific technologies used on websites.
+### [ScriptChecker](https://asta.rsglab.com/projects/ScriptChecker/) is a utility that exposes any Mailchimp-specific technologies used on websites.
 #### It detects
 * Connected Sites "mcjs" code
 * popup forms